 According to the USDA, the monthly cost of food at home for a family of 4 ranges from a low of $551.90 to a high of $1252.20.
 That’s a lot of spending on food — and it doesn’t include costs associated with eating out.

-Not surprisingly, groceries (and food expenses in general) are an area where many of us are trying to cut back — especially when we’re sending every extra penny to our debt snowball.
+Not surprisingly, groceries (and food expenses in general) are an area where many of us are trying to cut back.
 Shopping at Costco (and other warehouse stores) can be one way to do that, IF you do it the frugal way.
 That means avoiding impulse buys, knowing yourself, and planning ahead.

 It doesn’t take much to become a disciplined Costco shopper and save significant amounts of money, even for small families.
 (We are a family of 3.)

 Here’s how to shop at Costco the frugal way:

 We use an app called Our Groceries to make our Costco warehouse shopping list, but you could do something similar with a piece of paper stuck to the fridge.

 Whenever we run low on things, we add them to the list.
 This list is just the things we plan to buy at Costco.
 Stick to only the items on your list, and you’ll ensure you only buy the things you really need.

 If you’re just starting out with this method, here’s what to do.
 Go to both your regular grocery store and then Costco with a list of everything you typically buy at either store.
 Don’t buy ANYTHING at either one during this step!
 Write down the unit prices on the items you buy regularly.
 Then get out your calculator & compare.
 This takes time, but you only have to do it once — and the savings will be significant over time.

 Look at the items that are cheaper per unit at Costco and decide if they are things that could be frozen or stored for long periods.
 (For example, meats, bread, pasta, or toilet paper).